Shivaji: Promotion of Marathi and Sanskrit

 At his court, Shivaji replaced Persian, the common courtly language in the region, with Marathi, and emphasised Hindu political and courtly traditions.
 Shivaji's reign stimulated the deployment of Marathi as a systematic tool of description and understanding.
-Shivaji's royal seal was in Sanskrit.
-Shivaji commissioned one of his officials to make a comprehensive lexicon to replace Persian and Arabic terms with their Sanskrit equivalents.
+Shivaji's royal seal was engraved in Sanskrit.
+Shivaji commissioned one of his officials Raghunath Pandit to make a comprehensive lexicon to replace Persian and Arabic terms in Marathi with their Sanskrit equivalents.
 This led to the production of the Rājavyavahārakośa, the thesaurus of state usage in 1677.

 Religious policy

 Many modern commentators have deemed Shivaji's religious policies as tolerant.
 While encouraging Hinduism, Shivaji not only allowed Muslims to practice without harassment, but supported their ministries with endowments.

 Noting that Shivaji had stemmed the spread of the neighbouring Muslim states, his contemporary, the poet Kavi Bhushan stated:

 Had not there been Shivaji, Kashi would have lost its culture, Mathura would have been turned into a mosque and all would have been circumcised.

 However, Gijs Kruijtzer, in his book Xenophobia in Seventeenth-Century India, argues that the foundation for modern Hindu-Muslim communalism was laid in the decade 1677–1687, in the interplay between Shivaji and Aurangzeb (though Shivaji died in 1680).
 During the sack of Surat in 1664, Shivaji was approached by Ambrose, a Capuchin friar who asked him to spare the city's Christians.
 Shivaji left the Christians untouched, saying "the Frankish Padrys are good men."

 Shivaji was not attempting to create a universal Hindu rule.
 He was tolerant of different religions and believed in syncretism.
 He urged Aurangzeb to act like Akbar in according respect to Hindu beliefs and places.
-Shivaji had little trouble forming alliances with the surrounding Muslim nations, even against Hindu powers.
+Shivaji had little trouble forming alliances with surrounding Muslim nations, even against Hindu powers.
 He also did not join forces with certain other Hindu powers fighting the Mughals, such as the Rajputs.
 (Note: Shivaji was not attempting to create a universal Hindu rule.
 Over and over, he espoused tolerance and syncretism.
 He even called on Aurangzeb to act like Akbar in according respect to Hindu beliefs and places.
 Shivaji had no difficulty in allying with the Muslim states which surrounded him – Bijapur, Golconda, and the Mughals – even against Hindu powers, such as the nayaks of the Karnatic.
 Further, he did not ally with other Hindu powers, such as the Rajputs, rebelling against the Mughals.)
 His own army had Muslim leaders from early on.
 The first Pathan unit was formed in 1656.
 His admiral, Darya Sarang, was a Muslim.